 "Urge our Senators to support H.R.
 7 to permanently protect our tax dollars from paying for or promoting elective abortions."

-Support the Child Welfare Provider Inclusion Act: Contact your Representative and Senators today!
+- Support the Child Welfare Provider Inclusion Act: Contact your Representative & Senators today!

 USCCB's Catholics Confront Global PovertyWe can ensure safety for refugees, including those from Syria, as well as their host communities.
 As our noble efforts at assistance must not be hijacked, this blogger believes that our communications MUST specifically state that contraceptives/abortifacients MUST be excluded from "assistance."